edeetee/TF24/README.md

 # Twisted Frequency 2024 Projection Source

-This repo stores the sources for all files used in the production of TF24
+This repo stores the source data used in the production of TF24

 # [Koura stage](koura/)